Ebro Foods: San Giorgio

 In 1914, the Keystone Macaroni Company in Lebanon, PA was renamed San Giorgio.
 By 1950, San Giorgio went from producing 100 pounds of pasta a day to 400,000 pounds per week.
 Hershey Foods Corporation acquired San Giorgio in 1966.
 After Hershey Foods Corp. sold its dry pasta business to New World Pasta in 1998 and New World Pasta merged with Riviana Foods Inc. in 2017, San Giorgio became one of Riviana Food Inc.'s brands.

 Wacky Mac

 Wacky Mac was created in 1976 as a multi-shaped, tri-colored pasta meant to be used in salads and casseroles.
 Because of its popularity with kids, a kid-friendly boxed macaroni and cheese called Wacky Mac Macaroni and Cheese Dinner was developed.
 In 2011, New World Pasta bought Wacky Mac as a part of an acquisition of Strom Products, which also included another Riviana brand, No Yolks.
 In 2017, when New World Pasta, American Rice, Inc. and Riviana Foods Inc. merged, Wacky Mac joined Riviana Foods Inc.

-Philanthropy

-Riviana Foods, a subsidiary of Ebro Foods, has made large donations in Texas and New York.
-Recent donations include: